 You can barter for a lower price with most taxis (not including prearranged transportation to and from the airport or Uber) and with most merchants on the street that sell souvenirs.
-This is especially true at the Inka Market in Lima where bartering is expected.
+This is especially true at souvenir markets where bartering is expected.
 Other establishments do not barter.
 If you are unsure of the fair price, ask a local how much they would expect to pay.